Joelius300/HeatingDataMonitor/backend/README.md

 ### Setup for testing serial port receiver
+TODO move this to the receiver readme \
 I did this today 08.02.22 and everything seems to work.
 I will continue with the parser and then db-insertion, which can luckily both be tested completely without a serial port.

 - Install Raspberry PI OS Lite 64-bit